 The mean LDL level for the patients who had died within 5 years is 118.70 mg/dL.
 This is slightly lower than the mean LDL level for patients who had survived past 5 years, 127.20 mg/dL.
 The estimated difference in means (normal LDL minus high LDL) is 8.50.
 The 95% confidence interval for the true difference in means is (1.44, 15.56).
 A p-value of 0.02 was yield, and we therefore reject the null hypothesis that the mean LDL levels are equal across mortality groups.
 Based on the confidence interval, we see that is likely that mean LDL levels are lower for patients who have died within 5 years.

 The geometric mean for LDL was calculated for each mortality group.
 The hypothesis that the geometric mean of LDL is equal across each group was tested using a two-sample t-test assuming unequal variances.
 To preform the t-test and estimate the geometric mean, the mean of the logged LDL data was taken.
 A 95% confidence interval for the true difference in mean LDL levels was also generated.
 The geometric mean of LDL for patients who had had survived past years is 122.83 mg/dL.
 The geometric mean of LDL for patients who had died within 5 years was slightly lower, 112.01 mg/dL.
 The point estimate for the difference in geometric means is 1.10 mg/dL.
 The 95% confidence interval for the true difference in geometric means is (1.02, 1.18).
 The p-value yielded when testing for equality in geometric means across two groups is 0.01.
 We reject the null hypothesis that the geometric mean LDL is equal across mortality groups.
 Note the conclusion reached from this p-value agrees with the confidence interval.

+5/5 for performing an appropriate analysis

+2.5/5 for reporting the association appropriately

+Wrong point estimate(ratio of geometric mean) (-1)

+Did not report which of geometric mean of LDL between two groups is higher (-0.5)

+Wrong interpretation of CI (-1)

+Total: 7.5/10

 The proportion of deaths was estimated for each LDL group by calculating the number of deaths out of total number of normal or high LDL patients.
 The risk difference (difference in proportions) was estimated.
 The 95% confidence interval for the risk difference was also calculated using the formula below, where p1 and p2 are the estimate proportions of deaths and n1 and n2 are the sample size for each LDL group.
 A chi-squared goodness of fit test was also preformed to assess the association between LDL group and all cause 5-year mortality.